goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 [Learn more here](https://help.goodshuffle.com/en/articles/4973625-how-do-i-show-hide-the-search-bar-and-categories)

-## Does your website wishlist use cookies?
+## Does your Website Integration use cookies?
-No. We store website wishlist data using a technology called “Local Storage”.
+No. We store Website Integration data using a technology called “Local Storage”.
 [Learn more here](https://help.goodshuffle.com/en/articles/4973627-does-your-website-wishlist-use-cookies).

-## Does your website wishlist store my inventory data on my server?
+## Does your Website Integration store my inventory data on my server?
 No. Data is retrieved from Goodshuffle Pro on demand, although it is cached to improve performance.

 ## Do you support IE11?